FUTURETECH6/Notes_Junior1/TC/4_TuringMachine.md

 * Head can both read and write, and move 1n both di­ rections
 * Tape has unbounded length.
-* $\bigsqcup$ is blank symbol.
+* $\sqcup$ is blank symbol.
 In practice, all but a finite number of tape squares are blank.
 * $\rhd$是左端符

 ## TM Formal Def